Lifestyles are Diets with Better Marketing

-The most innovation that has evolved diet culture over the years is simply a change in name—from ‘diet’ to ‘lifestyle.’
+The most innovation that has evolved diets over the years is simply a change in name to lifestyles.
 Not method, nor purpose.
 Because the investments that have been poured into each program has not been for better science.
 It’s been for better marketing.

-Marketing that is so stealthy.
-That we ignore their brilliant business model that bases profit projections off the likely number of times we’ll fail and restart their diet/lifestyle program.
+Better marketing that is so stealthy.
+That we ignore their brilliant business model that bases profit projections off the likely number of times we’ll fail and restart their lifestyle program.

 How diets transformed into lifestyle programs.